andrew/ultimate-awesome/README.md

 - [awesome-seaport](https://github.com/DonFungible/awesome-seaport) - Developer resources to learn more about Seaport.
 - [awesome-web3](https://github.com/ECJ222/awesome-web3) - 📔 📚 A curated list of awesome resources: books, videos, articles about Web3.
 - [awesome-japanese-censored-words](https://github.com/eggplants/awesome-japanese-censored-words) - Awesome List of Sources of Japanese Censored Words.
+- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-courses](https://github.com/eric-erki/awesome-courses) -  List of awesome university courses for learning Computer Science!.
 - [awesome-gis](https://github.com/eric-erki/awesome-gis) - Awesome GIS is for collecting the GIS related sources, including cartographer tools, geoanalysis tools, developing tools, data, conference & communities, news, MOOC's course, some amazing map site, etc.
 - [awesome-selfhosted](https://github.com/eric-erki/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.